bahtiyartan/troia/docs/35StringManipulations.rst

 	FINALSTRING = 'Hello ' + ' World.';

-The time spent on string concatenation is not about only '+' operator, its also about STRING type.
-To solve performance issues on string concatenation programmers must use STRINGBUILDER data type which is mentioned in previous sections.
-Defining a STRINGBUILDER is not different from defining a regular STRING variable.
+Performance problem of string concatenation is not about only '+' operator, its also about STRING type.
+To solve performance issues, programmers must use STRINGBUILDER data type which is mentioned in previous sections.
+Defining a STRINGBUILDER is not different from defining a STRING variable.
 To append/concat a given string to a STRINGBUILDER, APPENDSTRING command is used.
 Here is STRINGBUILDER & APPENDSTRING equvalent of previous example.

 ::